Tigers vs. Royals Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 61 hits with 17 doubles, eight home runs, 30 walks and 34 RBI.
-He's also stolen two bases.
+- Torkelson has 17 doubles, eight home runs, 30 walks and 34 RBI (61 total hits).
+He's also swiped two bases.

 Torkelson Recent Games